 I hadn't realized anyone had a problem with cinnamon until that moment in my mom's kitchen, and now you're telling me both of my parents are holding a grudge against the stuff?!

 For the record, I replenished both cinnamon supplies, kept baking with cinnamon, and they both continued to eat my baked treats happily.
-I guess their cinnamon hate only went so far.
+I guess their distaste for cinnamon only went so far.

 Watch the video below, or click here if you do not see the video player.

 - Preheat the oven to 350°F. Fit a baking sheet with parchment paper.

 - In a medium-sized mixing bowl, combine almond flour, baking soda, and salt.
 Stir to combine.